 - "Reckless" behavior - This is a behavior that jeopardizes safety or reflects continued unprofessionalism. - This is deemed to be present if prior remediation has occurred and the behavior continues.
 The student has failed to apply the correct knowledge/behavior and is now performing recklessly. - The student will be notified.
 The student will be dismissed or sent home immediately from the classroom or clinical area at the discretion of the faculty.
-Review of all prior remediation/disciplinary action(s) will be completed by faculty. - The student's case will be evaluated within three school days by a minimum of three (3) faculty with the student present.
-In the event of a subsequent violation, the student will meet with faculty from all AASN campuses via the compressed video network (CVN). - Disposition will either be retention with stipulations for additional remediation or dismissal from the course and/or program and assignment of a grade of "F"
+Review of all prior remediation/disciplinary action(s) will be completed by faculty.

+- Disposition will either be retention with stipulations for additional remediation or dismissal from the course and/or program and assignment of a grade of "F"

-Violation Date: Student: Faculty
+Violatio on Date: Student: Faculty

-☐ First Violation ☐ Second Violation
+First Violation Second Violation

-Brief Description of the probl em(s): Attachmentsyesno
+Brief D escription of the proble m(s): Attachmentsyesno

-Nature of the Problem
+Nature e of the Problem

-□ Absenteeism
+Absenteeism

-□ Tardiness
+Tardiness

-Unprepared for Clinic al:
+Unprepared for Clinica

-☐ Unsatisfactory Plan of Client Care
+Unsatisfactory Plan of Client Care

-□ Did not resear ch client problems/dia gnoses, lab values, medications, potential
+Did not research client problems/diagnoses, lab values, medications, potential

-complications, etc.
+complications,

-□ Unsafe Clinical Practice:
+Unsafe Clinical Practic ania akilla

-Did not demonstrate mastery of basic skills
+Did not demonstrate mastery of basic skills Unable to coloridate mediaction decages IV rates, hence in drine, etc.

-Unable to calculate medication dosages, IV rates, heparin drips, etc.
+Unable to calculate medication dosages, IV rates, heparin drips, etc. Unable to communicate clearly or comprehend the English language

-Unable to communicate clearly or comprehend the English language
+Onable to communicate cleany or comprehend the English language Other:

-□ Other:

-□ Noncompliance with o dress code
+Noncompliance with di

-Did not follow through on faculty recommen dations for remediation
+endations for remediation

-Lacking in profession al demeanor:
+Lacking in professiona

-Does not relate effectively with faculty, staff, clients, and peers

-Violated client confidentiality
+Does not relate effectively with faculty, staff, clients, and peers Violated client confidentiality

-Does not communicate truthfully/honestl y with faculty and staff
+• nonestly with faculty and staff

+- - - - - - - - - - -

 Demonstrates irresponsible behavior by:

-Does not follow faculty directions/instructi tions
+Does not follow faculty directions/instruct

-□ Breach of Astate School of Nursing/Univ ersity Policy
+Breach of A-State School of Nursing/Univ versity Policy

 □ Other:

-□ Written Work Deficit
+Written Work Deficit

+no AND/OD remediation

-□ Did not follow through on faculty recommendation ons AND/OR remediation
+Did not follow through on faculty recommendatio ns and/or remediation

-□ Other:
+Other:

 Recommendations:

 (check all that apply)

-☐ Improve academic/clinical preparation
+Improve academic/clinical preparation

-☐ Seek counseling for personal and/or academic of concerns
+Seek counseling for personal and/or academic c oncerns

-☐ Reduce outside work hours if possible
+Reduce outside work hours if possible 01001115

-☐ Improve written communication skills
+Improve written communication skills

 Improve verbal communication skills

-☐ Improve psychomotor skills

-Must practice in nursing skills lab with faculty/lab staff (specific arrangements documented
+Improve psychomotor skills Must practice in nursing skills lab with faculty/lab staff (aposifia arrangemente desumented

-below)
+below) stan (specific allangements documented

-□ Other:
+Other:

 Remediation

 (check all that apply)

-☐ May not be late for or absent from clinical
+May not be late for or absent from clinical

 Must complete a satisfactory return demonstration on of: by (date)

-☐ Must review assigned content of: by (date)
+Must review assigned content of: by (date)

-☐ Must meet with faculty on a (frequence cy) basis
+Must neet with faculty on a (frequency) bas

-Must be present in proper attire with appropriate equipment
+Must meet with accury on a (nequency) bas Must be present in proper attire with appropriate

-Must produce a satisfactory written assignment by (date)
+Must be present in proper attre with appropriate Must produce a satisfactory written assignment

+by (date)

-□ Other:
+Other:

 Signatures:

+After the Demodiation Disc /Disciplinery Action reaction the Feerily and student will simple low

-After the Remediation Plan/Disciplinary Action meeting, the Faculty and student will sign below:
+After the Remediation Plan/Disciplinary Action meeting, the Faculty and Student WIII SIGN Delow:

 Signed (Student) Date